Asean Business logo

 [KUALA LUMPUR] South-east Asia risks being left out of the global semiconductor manufacturing boom unless it moves faster to build front-end capabilities, industry leaders warned, as billions of dollars in new chip plants are set to come online elsewhere.

-Ajit Manocha, president and CEO of Semiconductor Equipment and Materials International (Semi), said around 89 new wafer fabrication plants are expected to start operations globally by 2029, with the bulk concentrated outside the region.
+Ajit Manocha, president and CEO of Semiconductor Equipment and Materials International (Semi), said 89 new wafer fabrication plants are expected to start operations globally by 2029, the bulk of them outside South-east Asia.

 “That’s a very small share,” Manocha said at the Semicon Southeast Asia conference on Tuesday (May 5).

 “South-east Asia needs more wafer fabs to strengthen its position.
-This would benefit not only the region but also the global economy,” he said, noting that there will be at least 50 fabs coming up in 2035 to meet future demand.
+This would benefit not only the region, but also the global economy,” he said.

-The warning comes as the semiconductor industry enters what Manocha described as a structural growth phase, driven by artificial intelligence (AI), data centres and next-generation computing.
+The warning comes as the semiconductor industry enters what he described as a structural growth phase, driven by artificial intelligence, data centres and next-generation computing.

-According to him, there will be another 50 fabs coming by 2035 to support the industry growth.
+He noted that another 50 fabs will be coming by 2035 to support the industry’s growth.
 “South-east Asia is well-positioned, but it needs to step up,” he said.
-“The opportunity is there, the question is whether the region can move fast enough to capture it.”
+“The opportunity is there; the question is whether the region can move fast enough to capture it.”

 Semiconductor sector value approaching US$2 trillion